-For this example it is clear that the best cluster for $inst\_2$ is $cl1$.
-But note that statistics on incomplete instances for B are not used, and that is also true for the statistics for C. This then motivates a second measure of log-likelihood, called upper log-likelihood and denoted $\overline{\log}_{cl}(inst)$.
-First, we compute for each variable $var$ (whose value is unknown), the log value of the worst case scenario:
+If we consider the incomplete instance $inst\_2$ = 0 0 ?, we have $\underline{\log}_{cl1}(0 0 ?) = -0.0812$ and $\underline{\log}_{cl2}(0 0 ?) = -0.9914$.
+Note that statistics on incomplete instances for B and C are not used and yet it is clear that $cl1$ is the best cluster.
+This motivates a second measure of log-likelihood, that we call upper log-likelihood $\overline{\log}_{cl}(inst)$.
+This measure takes into account the lower measure to which we had a log value of the worst case scenario:

-where $w$ is the number of instances where the value for the variable $var$ is that value that is poorest fit (i.e., the pessimistic scenario).
-The term $inc$ here specifically corresponds to the number of instances in the cluster where the value is unknown but has been assigned a number that corresponds to the worst case scenario when adding to the cluster.
+where $w$ is the number of instances where the value for the variable $var$ is that value that is poorest fit.
+The term $inc$ corresponds to the number of instances in the cluster where the value is unknown but has been assigned to the worst case scenario when added to the cluster.
 Then, $all\_inc$ is the number of instances where the value is unknown.
-This value is then \textit{added to the lower log-likelihood}.
-Formally,